setare94/CNN-Lecture/README.md

-# Hello
+# CNN lecture

-This is the readme that you will see on the first page of your git repo on github.
+this is my lecture on convolutional neural network at the University of Groningen